Signature Programs

 Electives

-"A hallmark of CGPS is the value placed on individual students and their interests.
-Beginning in the ninth grade, the curriculum offers many electives in art, music, theater, dance, technology and physical education.
-As the students progress through the Prep School, they are given increasing autonomy to choose their courses and, by the time they reach their junior and senior years, they are creating their entire academic programs in all subjects — English, history, math, science, world language and all other elective courses.
-Harnessing and building upon their passions within the context of the courses results in interested, successful and independent graduates who are ready for the next educational step in their lives.
-The elective system allows for flexibility in course offerings, so no two academic years are identical.
-Every discipline in the Prep School offers elective courses.
-They can be taken in addition to required courses in a department, after those course requirements have been met.
-The electives reflect student and teacher interests and are beloved among the student body.
-Elective offerings at CGPS are vast and change semester to semester. "
+A hallmark of CGPS is the value placed on individual students and their interests.
+Beginning in ninth grade, the curriculum offers a wide range of electives in art, music, theater, dance, technology and physical education.
+As students progress through the Prep School, they gain increasing autonomy in choosing their courses.
+By their junior and senior years, students are creating their entire academic programs across all subjects — English, history, math, science, world languages and all other elective courses.
+This fosters a learning environment where students can build upon their passions, leading to engaged, successful and independent graduates prepared for the next step in their educational journey.

 English